davidwdraper/EFFV2/SOP.md

 ## Proactively tell me when it's time to start a new session.

 ## Proactively suggest alternatives and better ways to solve problems if you disagree with my approach.

+## If, when building code you're unsure of an object or module's interface, ask for a code drop rather than guess on a function or approach.